RAF Henlow: History

 The empty packing crates that the Hurricane aircraft were shipped in were used to make the original control tower (which has now been replaced by a more modern two-storey Portakabin type).
 The original tower and parts of the airfield were seen in several scenes in the 1969 war film 'The Battle of Britain'.

 A major RAF technical training college was also formed at Henlow in 1947.
 This was formed from the RAF School of Aeronautical Engineering, formerly at RAF Farnborough, and its purpose was to train cadets and engineering officers.
 The college was amalgamated with RAF College Cranwell in 1965.
 The RAF Officer Cadet Training Unit then moved in, but this also moved to Cranwell in 1980.

 Henlow then hosted the RAF Signals Engineering Establishment and the Radio Engineering Unit, established in 1980.
 In 1983, the Land Registry took over part of the site.

 In December 2011, RAF Henlow along with 14 other Ministry of Defence sites in the United Kingdom were designated as being dangerously radioactive.
-The 15 bases were believed to be poisoned as a consequence of undetermined activity during the Second World War.
+The 15 bases were poisoned by "radium that was used to coat the dials of aircraft...so that they could be seen in the dark" during the Second World War.

 Administratively, RAF Henlow was part of a combined base, RAF Brampton Wyton Henlow, until RAF Brampton was closed in 2013.

-On 6 September 2016, UK Defence Secretary Michael Fallon announced the planned closure of RAF Henlow along with 12 other military sites owned by the MoD.
-The land will be used for housing to help meet the government's target of 160,000 homes by 2020.
-The closure date was later extended to 2023, and once more to 2026.
+Flying activity ceased in July 2020.

 Based units

-Notable units based at RAF Henlow in 2017/18.
+Notable units based at RAF Henlow.